Factbox - Ukraine's road to bloody deadlock

 EU and NATO enlargement eastward to embrace much of the old Soviet bloc with membership or alliances has fanned Russian irritation at encroachment on its "near abroad".
 Putin hopes in turn to form a Eurasian customs union, including Ukraine, a major market and historic cradle of Russian national identity.

-Kremlin aides have also floated a federal Ukraine, in which the east might join Russia's zone, while the west would look to the EU.
+Kremlin aides have also floated a federal Ukraine, in which the east might join Russia's zone and the west look to the EU.

 For the European Union, especially Poland and others in the east, binding Ukraine - whose name literally means "borderland" - closer to its democratic values creates a buffer with Russia.